fabiuslongo/ad-caspar/README.md

 WAIT(1000)
 eShell: main >
 ```
-The value inside the belief WAIN represent the maximum duration of each session.
-It can be changed by modifing the value
+The value inside the belief WAIT represents the maximum duration of each session in seconds.
+It can be changed by modifying the value
 of the variable WAIT_TIME (section AGENT) in config.ini.
 The two layers of the Clauses KB (respectively High KB and Low KB) can be inspected with the following commands:

 ```sh